 The analytical work and associated activities requires highly trained and competent staff.
 Sufficient staff to carry out the functions of the Bureau is essential.
 The law requires that analysis and issuing of results are carried out as soon as practicable.
 All scientific staff require suitable and continuous training to maintain their competence and be suitable expert witnesses.
-The reputation of the Bureau has been built up over fifty-two years of good scientific and administrative practice and each staff member works hard to maintain the high standard required of a national forensic laboratory.
-The increase in workload in 2020-2022 has placed increased demands which can only be met by the allocation of additional staff requested in 2021.
+The reputation of the Bureau has been built up over fifty-four years of good scientific and administrative practice and each staff member works hard to maintain the high standard required of a national forensic laboratory.